-The idea of GAAP was conceived with the sole purpose of developing and establishing uniform accounting rules and guidelines for the preparation of financial statements across companies and countries.
-With this objective, the Financial Accounting Standards Board (FASB) and the American Institute of Certified Public Accountants (AICPA) have joined forces and over time developed these rules.
+The idea of GAAP was conceived with the sole purpose of developing and establishing uniform accounting rules and guidelines for the preparation and presentation of financial statements across companies and countries.
+With this objective, the Financial Accounting Standards Board (FASB) and the American Institute of Certified Public Accountants (AICPA) have joined forces and, over time, developed these rules.
 And these are dynamic rules and policies are subject to constant change and improvement.
 By following these rules and guidelines, it becomes easier to read and draw conclusions from the accounting and financial aspects of companies across the segment and from different countries.
 GAAP provides a standardized platform for the financial statements of all such companies.
 In addition, these standards ensure that the financial statements reflect the true position of a company.
-And, that a company properly discloses all important information to investors.
+And that a company properly discloses all important information to investors.

-Overall, we can say that GAAP ensures that the information in the financial statements is clear, comprehensive and easy to understand for both insiders and outsiders.
+Overall, we can say that GAAP ensures that the information in the financial statements is clear, comprehensive, and easy to understand for both insiders and outsiders.

 Importance of GAAP

-The following points will help highlight the importance of GAAP to the Company, investors and other stakeholders:
+The following points will help highlight the importance of GAAP to the Company, investors, and other stakeholders: